kiltia/inbrief-supervisor/supervisor/README.md

 But since this service is a part of inbrief project, you may use `docker-compose up/docker-compose start scraper` in any child directory.

-NOTE: As this service depends on `openai-api` repo, private ssh key is required to build image.
-You'll need to place `.id_ed25519` in `scraper` directory with access to our `openai_api` repository.

 ## API

 Port: 8000 -> 8000